Internship - an opportunity

 Grant for Internship

-Hanken has an internship programme that offers you the opportunity to apply for a grant for your internship period.
+Hanken offers you the opportunity to apply for a grant for your internship period.
 You can apply for a grant in the Mobility Online portal twice a year.

 Please note that funding is limited and vouchers are granted as long as there are grant funds available.
 When granting vouchers, Hanken prioritizes internships that constitute an integrated, obligatory part of the bachelor studies.